MrDoritos/Online-Camera-Intrinsics/README.md

 ### To Do

-- [] Import exif from loaded image
+- [ ] Import exif from loaded image
 - [X] Undistort an image and save it
-- [] Import/export custom presets
+- [ ] Import/export custom presets
+- [ ] Finish sensor format table
+- [ ] Add more distortion functions
+- [ ] Change page layout for mobile users

 ### Note